Blurred image of the music building used as background for stylistic purposes

 Senior Lecturer of Music Theory

-Prior to joining the faculty at the Hugh Hodgson School of Music, Dr. Gertsch served on the faculty at Furman University and as a graduate teaching assistant at Florida State University and The Catholic University of America.
-She received the Phi Mu Alpha Outstanding Teaching Award at Furman and was nominated for multiple teaching awards at Florida State.
-She also holds a Master of Music degree in Piano Pedagogy from The Catholic University of America and a Bachelor of Music degree in Piano Performance and Music Theory from Furman University.
+Before joining the University of Georgia in 2012, Gertsch taught at Furman University.
+Her teaching has been recognized with the Phi Mu Alpha Outstanding Teaching Award at Furman University, and she was nominated for multiple teaching awards while at Florida State University.
+She holds a Master of Music in Piano Pedagogy from The Catholic University of America and a Bachelor of Music in Piano Performance and Music Theory from Furman University.

 Music Areas: